asimwe1/rust_chatapp/.github/ISSUE_TEMPLATE.md

 pull requests to see if your bug report, concern, request, or comment has already been addressed.
 Ensure to search through both open and closed issues and pull requests.
-If this is a question, feature request, or general comment, please ensure that you read the relevant sections of the documentation before posting your issue.
+If this is a question, feature request, or general comment, please ensure that you have read the relevant sections of the documentation before posting your issue.
 Finally, consider asking questions on IRC or Matrix before opening an issue.

-If you feel confident that your issue is unique, please including the following information, selecting the category that best describes your issue:
+If you feel confident that your issue is unique, please include the following information, selecting the category that best describes your issue:

 ## Bug Reports